close Business Finance Invest Bullets Most Viewed

 Further Trouble for Tech Giants in India

 So, based on the above changes, Google launched its billing system in India.
 Despite that, first startups and now OTT platforms like Disney+, Hotstar, Voot, Zee5, SonyLIV, Manorama Max, SunNXT, and Discovery+ are not convinced.
-These platforms believe the slight reduction (4% to be exact) to be a half-assed method to appease the allegations made against Google.
+These platforms believe that a slight reduction (4% to be exact) would be a half-assed method to appease the allegations made against Google.
 Startups find these reductions to be no better than the original commission rate of 15-30% and are thus not ready to accept it.

 But, even if Google somehow got away from the sharp eyes of CCI, its troubles in India are far from over.
 The Indian government plans to introduce certain regulations to the data protection department, many of which are already in the last phase.
 Digital India Act, Data Competition Bill, and Digital Personal Data Protection Bill are some policies and bills being planned by MeitY and the Finance Ministry of India.
 These policies would restrict the free reigns and supremacy tech giants like Google, Meta, and Apple enjoy in the country.